nicolargo/glances/docs/glances-doc.rst

 .. image:: images/header.png

-The header shows the hostname, OS name, release version, platform architecture and system uptime.
+The header shows the hostname, OS name, release version, platform architecture and system uptime (on the upper right).
-On Linux, it shows also the kernel version.
+Additionnaly, on GNU/Linux operating system, it shows also the kernel version.

+In client mode, the server connection status is displayed (Connected or Disconnected)

 CPU
 ---